nyu-oop-sp18/class05/README.md

 field `length` of an `AnyRef` instance, which does not have such a field.

-The solution to this problem is to modify the type signature of `Queue[T].enqueue`.
+In order to make `Queue` covariant in `T`, we need to modify the type signature of `Queue[T].enqueue`.
 As we observed, the implementation of `enqueue` does not rely on the fact that the provided argument is of type `T`.
 So we simply need to make this explicit in the type signature of `enqueue`.
 The overriding implementations of `enqueue` in the subclasses of `Queue[T]` then can no longer rely on their parameter being of type `T` either.
 We achieve this by making `enqueue` itself generic in its parameter type:

 ```scala
 class Queue[+T] ( ... ) {